 Stockbridge-Munsee Tribal Law Library

-Stockbridge-Munsee Tribal Code.
+Stockbridge-Munsee Tribal Code

 Section ENV.02.15 — Tribal Council Approved Permits

 (a) The following activities must be brought to the Committee and approved by the Tribal Council before the permit can be issued by Forestry Staff.
+Permit requests must be submitted in writing and department forms should be used if available.

 (2) The Forestry Staff will determine the availability of the forest product and may designate where the product will be harvested, should the permit be issued.